Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qcOfYoEbhVI.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Will Gas Masks be working when you sit in vehicles?
 https://www.youtube.com/watch?v=qcOfYoEbhVI
-This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Gas Mask in Vehicles?](./yt-_gjOkEU1pwI.md) [https://www.youtube.com/watch?v=_gjOkEU1pwI](https://www.youtube.com/watch?v=_gjOkEU1pwI)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Can we keep the Gas Mask equipped while we're inside a Vehicle?](./yt-a9GuVZ_HAMU.md) [https://www.youtube.com/watch?v=a9GuVZ_HAMU](https://www.youtube.com/watch?v=a9GuVZ_HAMU)

 ### Topics